samanfarid/samanfarid.github.io/index.md

 ![Image of fast.ai logo](images/logo.png)

-## This is a title
-This a test of a first post

-## Title2
-This is a test of the **second** post

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.
+## Welcome!
+We're iterating here.
+This is a temporary blog where we will be iterating on ideas and methods.
+For now, we'll call it iterations.

+My name is Saman Farid, you can find out a bit more about me on my [linkedin page](https://www.linkedin.com/in/samanfarid/).